Carpet: United States

 In the 1930s, tufting became industrialized as bedspread manufacturing was moved to factories and the production process centralized and standardized.
 The industry moved from handmade production to adapting sewing machines.
 Eventually, the industry in Dalton began producing carpets.
-During the New Deal era, the 1938 Fair Labor Standards Act spawned a surge in the carpet industry in Dalton and adaptation of machine tufting to lower labor costs.
+During the New Deal era, the 1938 Fair Labor Standards Act spawned a surge in the carpet industry in Dalton and adaptation of machine tufting to lower labour costs.

 Popularity of tufted carpets continued to increase in the 1950s with sales of cotton-made, tufted carpet surpassing the traditional wool-woven industry.
 By 1951, sales of the tufted carpet had reached 6 million yards per year and increased to 400 million yards per year by 1968.
 Carpet became the standard floor covering in most homes.
 Along with the rest of the US economy, the carpet industry began to slow in the 1970s.
 To adapt to the slowing economy, some firms in the industry began vertical integration by acquiring the production of raw materials all the way to finishing of carpets including the dyeing facilities.

 In the early 1980s, many companies in the industry shutdown with the number of carpet mills in operation reduced from 285 mills in 1980 to 100 mills in 1990.
 In the late 1980s, the carpet industry in Dalton again experienced an economic boom with the industry's demand for labour reaching an all-time high.
 By 1990, a few firms had consolidated the industry by acquiring their smaller competitors so that the top four firms accounted for 80% of the total production.
 The Carpet and Rug Institute, the trade association which represents the carpet industry in the US is based in Dalton.
 While Dalton remains a major carpet manufacturing centre in the U.S., the city has begun to expand its dominant industry to other products including becoming a significant producer of solar panels since passage of the 2022 Inflation Reduction Act.